raspiblitz/raspiblitz/README.md

 ### Amazon Shopping List (buy parts & build it yourself)

+*Please try to use the exact hardware models that are recommended in the shopping lists, because we have multiple reports were for example other SSD or SSD cases/controllers lead to problems.
+The idea of the shopping lists is to provide you the best tested hardware components that work together - improvement recommendations are always welcome.*

 The cheapest way is to buy and assemble the single parts yourself.
 The new shopping list comes in three different packages: Minimal, Standard & Maximal:

 #### Package: Standard (around 250 USD)